tobek/laminae/d-translation-log.md

 ## The 222nd Year L.C.

+#### The Twelfth of the First

+The introduction and outline of REF[NND] have been translated, as well as the entirety of REF[CGC].

+Our pace of translation improves in line with your humble translator's fluency.
+Additionally, two understudies have completed their apprenticeships and now join the endeavor, and with each chapter fewer unfamiliar glyphs and terms remain that have not already been researched and added to our ever-growing Karedian dictionary.

 #### The Ninth of the First

 The introduction and outline of both REF[CNC] and REF[CNP] have been translated.